Socratique/Ideomatics/README.md

 ## Welcome
 This is the public repository for the work and development of Ideomatics, The study of Ideas.
 This is currently a theoretical and in development system and may change over time as it is developed.
-Terms and language may change as needed for the system to develop.
+Terms and language may change.

 ---